KhemVI/nodejs-bank-library/README.md

 # Bank's library system

-This repository is about backend service for an interview test using NodeJS.
+This repository is about backend service for an interview assessment using NodeJS.

 ## Database Design